sasagawa888/nprolog/document/EDLOG.md

 # Edlog
-Edlis is a simple editor for ISLisp.
-Edlis is subset Edwin.
+Edlog is a simple editor for N-Prolog.
+Edlog is subset Edwin.

 ![Edlog](screen1.png)